Black Friday Code: DIGEST35

 You’ve likely been taking probiotics for a while now, knowing about the variety of health benefits they offer.
 But how do you know whether or not they’re working?

 Beneficial microbes are already living in your gut, but chances are they could use a boost—or at least a rebalancing.
-Supplementing your natural supply can help improve your digestive health, mental health, mood, immunity, and skin.
-That’s because your gastrointestinal system and the gut microbiota that live there are the seat of your overall health and wellness.
+Supplementing your natural supply of good bacteria with probiotics can help improve your digestive health, mental health, mood, immunity, and skin.
+That’s because your gastrointestinal system and the gut microbiota that live there play a key role in your overall health and wellness.
 Each of these seemingly unrelated health categories are all, in fact, intimately tied to gut health.

 You don’t have to understand every detail of how probiotics work to reap the health benefits, but knowing the basics might help motivate you to keep taking them to maintain a healthy gut.
 An even greater motivation is to actually notice and experience the real benefit of taking probiotics consistently: symptom relief.